CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 With the standby cluster now promoted, the cluster with the original active PostgreSQL cluster can now be turned into a standby PostgreSQL cluster.
-This is done by deleting and recreating all PVCs for the cluster and re-initializing it as a standby using the S3 repository.
+This is done by deleting and recreating all PVCs for the cluster and re-initializing it as a standby using the S3 or GCS repository.
 Being that this is a destructive action (i.e. data will only be retained if any Storage Classes and/or Persistent Volumes have the appropriate reclaim policy configured) a warning is shown when attempting to enable standby.